-- (1) The Municipality must serve a compliance notice on a person if it has reasonable grounds to suspect that the person or owner is guilty of an offence in terms of section 86. - (2) A compliance notice must instruct the occupier and owner to cease the unlawful utilisation of land or construction activity or both, without delay or within the period determined by the Municipality, and may include an instruction to- - (a) demolish, remove or alter any building, structure or work unlawfully erected or constructed or to rehabilitate the land or restore the building concerned to its original form or to cease the activity, as the case may be, within the period determined by the Municipal Manager; - (b) submit an application for the approval of the utilisation of the land or construction activity in terms of this By-law within 30 days of the service of the compliance notice and to pay the contravention penalty within 30 days after approval of the utilisation; or - (c) rectify the contravention of or non-compliance with a condition of approval within a specified period. - (3) A person who has received a compliance notice with an instruction contemplated in subsection (2) (a) may not submit an application in terms of subsection (2)(b). - (4) An instruction to submit an application in terms of subsection (2)(b) must not be construed as an indication that the application will be approved. - (5) In the event that the application submitted in terms of subsection (2)(b) is refused, the owner must demolish, remove or alter the building, structure or work unlawfully erected or constructed and rehabilitate the land or restore the building. - (6) A person who received a compliance notice in terms of this section may object to the notice by submitting written representations to the Municipality within 30 days of receipt of the notice.
+(1) An authorised official must serve a compliance notice on a person if he or she has reasonable grounds to suspect that the person is guilty of an offence in terms of section 86.

+- (2) A compliance notice must instruct the person to cease the unlawful utilisation of land or construction activity or both, without delay or within the period stipulated in the notice, and may include an instruction to- - (a) demolish, remove or alter any building, structure or work unlawfully erected or constructed or to rehabilitate the land or restore the building concerned to its original form or to cease the activity, as the case may be, within the period stipulated in the notice; - (b) subject to the provisions of sections 98 and 99, submit an application for the approval of the utilisation of the land or construction activity and the payment of an administrative penalty in terms of this By-law within 30 days of the service of the compliance notice; or - (c) rectify the contravention of or non-compliance with a condition of approval within a specified period. - (3) A person who has received a compliance notice with an instruction contemplated in subsection (2) (a) may not submit an application in terms of subsection (2)(b). - (4) An instruction to submit an application in terms of subsection (2)(b) must not be construed as an indication that the application will be approved. - (5) In the event that the application submitted in terms of subsection (2)(b) is refused, the owner must demolish, remove or alter the building, structure or work unlawfully erected or constructed and rehabilitate the land or restore the building. - (6) A person who received a compliance notice in terms of this section may object to the notice by submitting written representations to the authorised official within the period stipulated in the notice.